-There are no single rooms in the Woodland halls.
-There are, however, limited ADA rooms in each hall.
-A student who wishes to request an ADA room for reasons of disabilities must have their health or psychological professional provide supporting documentation to the Office of Services for Students with Disabilities (OSSD).
-The Student Health Services, Counseling and Psychological Wellness Services and/or OSSD will discuss the student's medical and/or mental health records with the provider and make a recommendation to the Director of Residential Life.
-Assignments are made based on greatest need.
+There are limited medical single (ADA) rooms in each of the Woodland halls.
+A student who wishes to request an ADA room due to physical or psychological need must have their medical or psychological professional provide supporting documentation to the Office of Services for Students with Disabilities (OSSD).
+OSSD will discuss the student's medical and/or mental health records with the provider and make a recommendation to the Director of Residential Life.
+Assignments are made based on date of request.